 The last two islands are Rottumerplaat & Rottumeroog.
 These are the youngest islands and also uninhabited islands that, just like Schiermonnikoog, are known for their many bird colonies.
 Mooring or sailing onto the shore by boat is not permitted here for nature conservation reasons.

 Mudflat hiking is walking on the seabottom at low tide.
 Traditionally ‘Wadlopers’ or Mud flat walkers, crossed from the mainland to a Wadden island.

 Every day the area between the mainland and the Wadden Islands is partly dry.
 At that moment, which only takes a few hours, the whole environment changes.
 Where you first could swim from the sailboat, huge sandbanks suddenly appear and even the species of birds change.
 A walk across these temporary dry plains is a different experience every time because nature does not allow itself to be captured.

 Fresh mussels & oysters

 The Dutch wadden region is rich in original Japanese oysters.

 You can’t get them any fresher than picking them during a hike over the sandbanks!
 There are also many mussel beds and you stumble over the cockles.
 This way you will soon have a delicious fresh lunch.

 In the 1970s, the seals in the Wadden Sea were almost extinct.
-The number of seals in the Wadden Sea has risen sharply in recent years thanks to environmental policy and the various shelters.
-Seals are playful and curious animals and like to swim with sailing boats.
+Thanks to the environmental policy and the various rehabilitation centres, the number of seals in the Wadden Sea has increased significantly in recent years.
+Seals are playful and curious animals and like to swim along with sailing boats.
 They also enjoy lazing around, which is why you often come across them on the sandbanks around the Wadden Islands.

 Special Deals and Last-Minute offers